umbraco/UmbracoDocs/12/umbraco-vendr/core/how-to-guides/migrating-from-vendr-to-umbraco-commerce.md

 ---
-title: Migrating a Vendr solution to Umbraco Commerce
-description: How-To Guide to migrate a Vendr solution to Umbraco Commerce
+description: Learn how to migrate a Vendr solution to Umbraco Commerce.
 ---

+# Migrate a Vendr solution to Umbraco Commerce

+This guides provides a step-by-step approach to migrating a default Vendr solution to Umbraco Commerce.

-## Key Changes
+## Key changes

-Before outlining the exact steps, it's worth knowing a few key changes that have been made which will dictate the steps to take.
+Before outlining the exact steps, there are a few key changes to be aware of.

+These changes will dictate the steps to take in the process of migrating to Umbraco Commerce.

-### Project / Package / Namespace Changes
+### Project, Package, and Namespace changes

 | Vendr | Umbraco Commerce |
 | ----- | ---------------- |